 The Philosophy of Music from the Ancient Greeks to the Enlightenment.
-Particular reference to the doctrines of Pythagoras, Plato Aristolle and Aristoxenus concepts of order, harmony, measure, ratio, proportion, etc; the transmission of classical Greek theory by Hellenistic and Roman writers through the Middle Ages; the Italian Renaissance from Ficino, neo-Platonism and its scientific critics; the restoration of tragedy and the opera; the Enlightenment, with particular reference to the theories of Sauveur and Rameau; the beginnings of modern aesthetics and musical science.
+Particular reference to the doctrines of Pythagoras, Plato.
+Aristotle and Aristoxenus: concepts of order, harmony, measure, ratio, proportion, etc; the transmission of classical Greek theory by Hellenistic and Roman writers through the Middle Ages; the Italian Renaissance from Ficino; neo-Platonism and its scientific critics; the restoration of tragedy and the opera; the Enlightenment, with particular reference to the theories of Sauveur and Rameau; the beginnings of modern aesthetics and musical science.
 The Philosophy and Science of Music of the 19th and 20th centuries.
-The development of the music since Kant; the rise of musicology, and the development of the
+The development of the major philosophical schools which have influenced the theory of music since Kant; the rise of musicology, and the development of the phonograph, oscillograph, and other instruments for the precise recording and analysing of sound.
+An overview of theoretical music as a scientific discipline as well as an evaluation of the implications of the new knowledge for the traditional philosophical issues.